JoelNgiamKeeYong/aiap-batch-20-pipeline-2.0/README.md

    bash run.sh                                     # Run the full ML pipeline with all models. bash run.sh --lite                              # Run the pipeline in LITE mode, for quick debugging. bash run.sh --model lr                          # Run a single model only (e.g. Logistic Regression).
-Options: [lr, rf, xgb, lgbm]. bash run.sh --debug                             # Run the pipeline in debug mode using a default sample dataset for development. bash run.sh --debug --task classification       # Debug for a specific task type.
+Options: [lr, rf, xgb, lgbm]. bash run.sh --debug classification              # Run the pipeline in debug mode using a default sample dataset.
 Options [classification, regression].
    ```

 4. Experiment with the ML pipeline by modifying the `config.yaml` and `/src` files, then review the training logs in the `/archives` folder.